kkoomen/vim-doge/README.md

 on the function declaration.
 You can simply put your cursor on a function, press `<C-d>`(<kbd>Ctrl</kbd> + <kbd>d</kbd>) and go on coding!

-**(In progress)** DoGe is also able to update an existing generated doc-comment which allows you to add, modify or delete a parameter, press `<C-d>` again and the corresponding doc-comment has been updated.

-**NOTE: The comment will be replaced for now rather then updated properly, this means that additional commentary being added will be removed as well when generating the comment again.**

 ### Supported languages and doc standards

 - [x] Python ([Sphinx reST](http://daouzli.com/blog/docstring.html#restructuredtext))